 - Provision of specific work area for the intern.

 - Exposure to other professional staff, clientele, etc. (as appropriate) for professional growth.

 In the course of investigating internships and pursuing opportunities, students should consider what their individual learning goals are, and how the internship activities they are exploring would assist them in meeting those goals.
 Once a student has secured an internship, those learning goals will be articulated by the student on the Internship Learning Contract.

 To be eligible for an internship, you must

 - have earned at least 15 credits in English courses;

 - be in good academic standing at the UW and in the English major (i.e., not be on academic probation or other hold status).

 Students who are not English majors may earn internship credit through GEN ST 350 with the Carlson Leadership and Public Service Center or through their own academic major departments.

-1. You may arrange an internship on your own, or you may use our internship search tips and view our internship listings on line.
+1. You may arrange an internship on your own, or you may use our internship search tips.
 A good way of keeping abreast of new internship opportunities is to subscribe yourself to the English Department student e-mail list, called ENGLMAJORS.
 Be sure to follow the sponsor's application instructions carefully and submit all materials requested.